Alex-AK/lambda-notes/S4-applied-javascript/DOM-I.md

 ```

 ```
-// older methods but good to know, not used anymore, may be seen in older code bases const tagElements = document.getElementByTagName("a");
+// older methods but good to know, may see in older code bases const tagElements = document.getElementByTagName("a");
 const classElements = document.getElementsByClassName("nav-items"); // returns HTMLCollection(3);